docrR/firefox-strata-css/README.md

 ## Experience all the benefits of Firefox Quantum with the colorful toolbar goodness of Firefox 3!

+Theme is designed and optimized for Firefox versions 78.15 - 79.0.
+MyPal 68 is also supported, with some caveats.

 ## Thank you to:

 - dotexe1337 (for his contributions to the theme)